vikingdata/articles/programming/python/python_tips.md

 * * *
 <a name=c></a>One way of classes
 -----
-Loading modules
+Loading Classes from other Classes of different files in a module

 * All that __init__.py does is defines stuff at the top level of "sample_module".
 Only at the level os the script that loaded the module do you not need the full path of the loaded Classes.
-At the top script you can execute Print3, but inside other modukes you have to load class Print3 as "from sample_module import Print3" or "from sample_module import mod3.Print3".
+At the top script you can execute Print3, but inside other modukes you have to load class Print3 as "from sample_module import Print3" or "from sample_module.mod3 import Print3".

 If you wish one object to load another object,